CDLUC3/merritt-docker/README.md

 # merritt-docker

+## Purpose
 The purpose of this repository is to build docker images for local developer testing of the [Merritt system](https://github.com/cdluc3/mrt-doc/wiki).

+## Dependencies
+The following dependencies are needed to build and run this repo.
+The goal is to build a version of the system that can be run entirely from Docker.

+- Access to the CDL maven repo.
+- CDL LDAP access
+- A local maven repo build of mrt-conf jar files
+- CDL LDAP access
+- CDL Inventory DB access

+## Component Overview

 | Component | Image Name | Where the component runs | Notes |
 | --------- | ---------- | ------------------------ | ----- |